naturepoems/naturepoems/quotes/Kyōka-Haiku/Kobayashi-Issa/index.md

 ---
 layout: author
 title: Kobayashi Issa
-description: "Issa is one of the best-loved haiku poets in Japan, notable for his compassion and humor in depicting the natural world.
-His simple yet profound observations resonate deeply with the themes of Kyōka Haiku."
+description: "One of the most famous haiku poets, Issa is known for his deep empathy for nature and the human condition.
+His works often reflect small observations of the natural world, blending humor with profound feelings."
 subject: "Kyōka Haiku"
 parent: Kyōka Haiku
 permalink: /Kyōka Haiku/authors/Kobayashi-Issa/